memgraph/docs/products/memgraph/v1.2.0/how_to_guides/implement-query-modules.md

 The `procedure` function will receive the list of arguments (`args`) which are passed in the query.
-Parameter `result` is used to fill in the resulting records of the procedure.
+The parameter `result` is used to fill in the resulting records of the procedure.
 Parameters `graph` and `memory` are context parameters of the procedure, and they are used in some parts of the provided C API.
 For more information on what exactly is possible via C API, take a look at the `mg_procedure.h` file, as well as the `example.c` found in `/usr/lib/memgraph/query_modules/src`

 Then comes the required `mgp_init_module` function.
-It's primary purpose is to register procedures which can then be invoked through openCypher.
+Its primary purpose is to register procedures which can then be invoked through openCypher.
 Although the example registers a single `procedure`, you can register multiple different procedures in a single module.
 Each of these can be invoked using `CALL <module>.<procedure> ...` syntax.
 The `<module-name>` will correspond to the name of the shared library.
 Since we compile our example into `example.so`, then the module is called `example`.
-Procedure names can be different than their corresponding implementation callbacks, because the procedure name is defined when registering a procedure.
+Procedure names can be different than their corresponding implementation callbacks because the procedure name is defined when registering a procedure.

 ```c